devtut/generate/docs/python/recursion.md

 Now, let's cover a few more vocabulary terms:

-- A [**tail call**](http://web.archive.org/web/20170816195324/https://en.wikipedia.org/wiki/Tail_call) is simply a recursive function call which is the last operation to be performed before returning a value.
+- A [**tail call**](https://en.wikipedia.org/wiki/Tail_call) is simply a recursive function call which is the last operation to be performed before returning a value.
 To be clear, `return foo(n - 1)` is a tail call, but `return foo(n - 1) + 1` is not (since the addition is the last operation).
 - **Tail call optimization** (TCO) is a way to automatically reduce recursion in recursive functions.
 - **Tail call elimination** (TCE) is the reduction of a tail call to an expression that can be evaluated without recursion.
 TCE is a type of TCO.

 Tail call optimization is helpful for a number of reasons:

 - The interpreter can minimize the amount of memory occupied by environments.
-Since no computer has unlimited memory, excessive recursive function calls would lead to a [**stack overflow**](http://web.archive.org/web/20170816195324/https://en.wikipedia.org/wiki/Stack_overflow).
+Since no computer has unlimited memory, excessive recursive function calls would lead to a [**stack overflow**](https://en.wikipedia.org/wiki/Stack_overflow).
-- The interpreter can reduce the number of [**stack frame**](http://web.archive.org/web/20170816195324/https://en.wikipedia.org/wiki/Call_stack) switches.
+- The interpreter can reduce the number of [**stack frame**](https://en.wikipedia.org/wiki/Call_stack) switches.

-Python has no form of TCO implemented for [a number of a reasons](http://web.archive.org/web/20170816195324/http://neopythonic.blogspot.com/2009/04/tail-recursion-elimination.html).
+Python has no form of TCO implemented for [a number of a reasons](http://neopythonic.blogspot.com/2009/04/tail-recursion-elimination.html).
 Therefore, other techniques are required to skirt this limitation.
 The method of choice depends on the use case.
 With some intuition, the definitions of `factorial` and `fib` can relatively easily be converted to iterative code as follows:

 ```
 def factorial(n):
     product = 1
-    while n &gt; 1:
+    while n > 1:
         product *= n
         n -= 1
     return product

 def fib(n):
     a, b = 0, 1
-    while n &gt; 0:
+    while n > 0:
         a, b = b, a + b
         n -= 1
     return a